emmideric/alx-system_engineering-devops/README.md

-Script that changes group owner
+Script that moves all files beginning with an uppercase letter